Same Sex Partnership Breakup

 Can I get “divorced” if I am in a civil partnership?

-Yes – the terminology is slightly different in that you would petition for the dissolution of the civil partnership rather than petition for divorce.
+Yes – the terminology is slightly different in that you would petition for the dissolution of the civil partnership rather than apply for divorce.

 The procedure to follow to obtain the dissolution of the civil partnership is identical in most respects to the procedure upon divorce.